jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Reports/Crooked Media Report/Readme.md

 Pod Save the People - Deray Mckesson's first podcast dives into the world activism and social issue driven culture with deep dives into the current and historical politics of progress.

+These five podcasts, while all focused on our political atmosphere, are all very unique.
+The tones of each podcast are very unique, mostly driven by the different host personalities.
+While Faveraeu and Lovett push light-heartedness, Cox, Mckesson and Veitor push a more serious tones that do affect the listening experience.
+To me, they're all totally different listening experiences that I highly recommend to anyone remotely interested in these subjects.

+In addition to the topic and tone of the podcasts, we also should note the amount of content each podcast produces.
+Using the following plot, we can what the average length of each podcast episode is, along with how many episodes they release per week.

 Below are timeseries that show the days on which each of the podcasts have spent in the itunes top 100 rankings:

 # Pod Save America